johannschopplich/nuxt-api-party/README.md

   }
 >
 ```

+> ℹ️ You can keep the default endpoint as well.

 The key of each item will intrinsically be used as the API name.
 A custom `url`, as well as optionally `token` and `headers` can be set in the endpoint details configuration: